This site supports you in defining specific quality requirements for your system.

 Acceptance criterion What does good enough mean with respect to a specific quality.

-What property (like availability, latency, speed or maintainability) is relevant.
-On this site, we use the color blue to denote qualities.
+What characteristics, attributes, properties or dimensions are relevant (like availability, latency, speed or maintainability).
+On this site, we use the color blue to denote quality dimensions and characteristics.

-What amount, size or extent of any property (like 99% availability...).
-We use the colour green for these criteria or examples.
+What amount, size or extent of any characteristic (like 99% availability...).
+We use the colour red for these criteria, metrics, acceptance criteria or examples.

-For whom or what roles/organizations is this quality/property relevant?
+For whom or what roles/organizations is this quality or requirement relevant?

 How to Use Q42